93% of Google searches now end without a click

 What is GEO (Generative Engine Optimization)?

-GEO (Generative Engine Optimization) is the practice of structuring your content and digital presence so AI-powered search engines - ChatGPT, Google AI Overviews, Perplexity, Claude, and Microsoft Copilot - find, cite, and recommend your brand when answering user questions.
+GEO (Generative Engine Optimization) is the practice of structuring your content and digital presence so AI-powered search engines like ChatGPT, Google AI Overviews, Perplexity, Claude, and Microsoft Copilot find, cite, and recommend your brand when answering user questions.

 GEO vs. classic SEO vs. AEO